Dauer 962 Le Mans: Changes to meet road regulations

 Dauer Racing (now Dauer Sportwagen) produced the 962 Le Mans from stripped down Porsche 962 bodies for modification.

 Components of the bodywork were replaced with slightly revised carbon fiber and kevlar panels.
 The under tray was replaced with a flat version for better stability at high speeds.
 A second seat and leather upholstery were installed in the cramped cockpit, as well as a video screen for DVD playback in later years.
 A small compartment was added to the front of the car to carry luggage.
 A hydraulic suspension system was also added to meet German ride height requirements for street cars.

 Specifications

-The 962 Le Mans uses nearly the same engine as the racing 962: Porsche's water-cooled Type-935, 2994 cc Flat-6 with two Kühnle, Kopp und Kausch AG turbochargers.
+The 962 Le Mans uses nearly the same engine as the racing 962: Porsche's water-cooled Type-935, 2994 cc Flat-6 with two KKK (Kühnle, Kopp und Kausch AG) turbochargers.
 Since the road car did not have to meet racing regulations, the air restrictor was removed allowing for an output of approximately 730 PS.
 The 5-speed racing gearbox was also retained.

 The drivetrain also stood the same, being rear-wheel-drive.